The Bad Guys (film): Plot

-In a world where humans and anthropomorphic animals co-exist, master pickpocket Mr. Wolf leads the Bad Guys, an infamous gang of criminals consisting of his best friend and safecracker Mr. Snake, expert hacker Ms. Tarantula "Webs", master of disguise Mr. Shark, and loose cannon Mr. Piranha.
+In Los Angeles, where humans and anthropomorphic animals co-exist, master pickpocketer Mr. Wolf leads the Bad Guys, an infamous gang of criminals consisting of his best friend and safecracker Mr. Snake, expert hacker Ms. "Webs" Tarantula, master of disguise Mr. Shark, and loose cannon Mr. Piranha.

-After yet another brazen robbery and police chase, Governor Diane Foxington insults the gang's predictability.
-Wolf convinces them to steal the Golden Dolphin award, which will be presented to guinea pig philanthropist Professor Rupert Marmalade IV, who has helped rebuild the city from damage by a meteorite.
-Infiltrating the awards ceremony, Wolf feels a sense of accomplishment after inadvertently assisting an elderly woman, but his conflicted feelings delay the gang's escape, ultimately leading to their arrest.
+One day after another brazen robbery and police chase, Governor Diane Foxington publicly insults the gang's predictability on TV.
+Wolf convinces them to steal the Golden Dolphin award, which will be presented to guinea pig philanthropist Professor Rupert Marmalade IV, who has helped rebuild the city following a meteorite impact.
+Infiltrating the Golden Dolphin ceremony, Wolf feels a sense of accomplishment after inadvertently assisting an elderly woman, but his conflicted feelings delay the gang's escape, ultimately leading to their arrest.
 To avoid prison and reclaim the award, Wolf persuades Diane to let Marmalade reform the Bad Guys' criminal ways.

 Marmalade's efforts to reform the gang are unsuccessful, culminating in a disastrous attempt to rescue guinea pigs from a research lab.
-Diane angrily scolds them for their "behaviour" and nearly calls off the experiment, but sympathizes with Wolf for acting like the "big bad villain" society expects of him.
-Wolf finds himself rescuing a cat from a tree, captured by Marmalade in a video that turns the gang's public image around, but Snake fears that Wolf is losing sight of their plan.
+Diane scolds them and nearly calls off the experiment, but sympathizes with Wolf, who acts the way society expects of him.
+Wolf finds himself rescuing a cat from a tree, captured by Marmalade in a video that turns the gang's public image around, but Snake suspects that Wolf is losing sight of their plan.

-At Marmalade's charity gala, the gang executes another heist to steal the award.
-Wolf, having fallen in love with Diane, is unable to do it and decides to redeem himself.
-However, the meteorite is stolen instead, and the gang is blamed and arrested, while a remorseful Wolf gives Diane the location of the gang's hideout full of stolen loot.
-Marmalade reveals to the gang that he stole the meteorite and arranged everything to frame them, including posing as the old woman at the awards ceremony.
-Wolf lashes out angrily at Marmalade, out loud in front of the audience, including Diane.
+At Marmalade's charity gala, the gang executes another heist to steal the Golden Dolphin.
+Wolf, having fallen for Diane, is unable to do it and reforms.
+However, the meteorite is stolen instead, and the gang is blamed and arrested, while a remorseful Wolf gives Diane the location of the gang's lair full of stolen loot.
+Marmalade reveals to the gang that he stole the meteorite and arranged everything to frame them, including posing as the old lady back at the ceremony.
+Very enraged, Wolf attempts to attack Marmalade, only for Marmalade to open the van doors in front of everyone, making it look like he was attacked without provocation.